About

 The surgery to remove organs and tissues is done with the same care as any other surgery.

-Nearly all religious groups support organ and tissue donation and transplantation.
+Nearly all major religions support organ and tissue donation and transplantation.
 Talk to your spiritual provider if you have questions.